naobservatory/mgs-workflow/README.md

 ```
 nextflow run PATH_TO_REPO_DIR -resume
 ```

-> [!TIP]
-> It's highly recommended that you always run `nextflow run` with the `-resume` option enabled.
-It doesn't do any harm if you haven't run a workflow before, and getting into the habit will help you avoid much sadness when you want to resume it without rerunning all your jobs.

-> [!NOTE]
-> As always, run the above command with `-profile ec2_local` or `-profile ec2_s3` if you don't want to use AWS Batch.

 Wait for the workflow to run to completion; this is likely to take several hours at least.